 Migrate your calendar to Fastmail

-1. Open the Settings → Import & Setup screen.
+1. Go to the Settings → Migration → Import screen.

-2. Go to the Import mail, calendars, and contacts section and select your other mail provider.
-If the mail provider is not listed, click Other (IMAP / CardDAV / CalDAV).
+2. In the Import mail, calendars, and contacts section, select your other mail provider.
+If your mail provider is not listed, you can select the Other (IMAP / CardDAV / CalDAV) option.

 3. On the next screen, you'll be asked to log in to your external account.